nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_manifest_overview.rst

 * A root manifest that contains the main execution instructions for the DFU within the different Domains.

-* Two local manifests, one for the Application Domain, another for the Radio Domain.
+* Two local manifests, one for the application domain, another for the radio domain.

 * Manifests for the SecDom, which are controlled by Nordic Semiconductor and cannot be modified.
-  This includes a Nordic "Top" manifest, one specifically for the SecDom firmware (SDFW), and the System Controller.
+  This includes a Nordic "Top" manifest, one specifically for the Secure Domain firmware (SDFW), and the System Controller.

 You can read more about manifest topology in the :ref:`ug_nrf54h20_suit_hierarchical_manifests` page.